luizmellodev/Lofi-lovers/README.md

-# Codefi - Under construction 👨‍💻
+# Lofi Lovers - Under construction 👨‍💻

+A discord bot that plays 24/7 lo-fi on a specific channel on your server on Discord.

-# Tecnologias utilizadas:
+# Technologies used:

 ### [Node.js](https://nodejs.org/en/)